 Browser automatically adds www to URL

-Let us see how to fix it for Internet Explorer, Google Chrome and Mozilla Firefox web browsers, on Windows 10/8/7.
-Before you commence, run a full scan with you antivirus software and one of these browser hijack removal tools to ensure that your browser has not been hijacked.
+Let us see how to fix it for Microsoft Edge, Google Chrome, Internet Explorer and Mozilla Firefox web browsers, on Windows 10/8/7.
+Before you commence, run a full scan with your antivirus software and one of these browser hijack removal tools to ensure that your browser has not been hijacked.
 Having done that, move on!

 Edge, Internet Explorer adds www to URL